balanced-dev/yuzu-docs/docs/definition/style.md

 4. Utilities:<br>
 	Contain helper mixins (which would usually be utility/helper classes in other frameworks).
 Things like clearfix, visually hide etc.

-	e.g. `_utility.visually-hide.scss`
+	e.g. `_utility.visually-hide.scss`.

+	To differentiate these mixins from tool mixins, our preference is to prefix them with a "u" e.g. `@mixin u-visually-hide`
 5. Objects:<br>
 	Mixins used for specific repeating styling instances: for example a specific button/link style, an arrow made out of ::before & ::after, a specific list style etc.

 	It's basically a place for common styling patterns, used across multiple blocks, that cannot be its own block.

+	These often take parameters so that they can be flexible and customised where used throughout the project.

 	e.g. `_object.arrow-icon.scss`

+	Our preference is to prefix object mixins with with a "o" e.g. `@mixin o-arrow-icon`

 ## Use of @mixins
 We believe in the use of `@mixin` over helper classes and even `%placeholders` really.
-We find the potential repeating code throughout the project to be acceptable because:
+We find the potential for repeating code throughout the project to be acceptable because:
 1. Decorator classes are often bundled into sites' CSS, regardless of whether they are used or not, and we find we rarely generate large mixin files.
 Mixins are also rarely included into more than a handful of blocks each, so the bloat really isn't too bad.
-If not used `@mixins`, like `%placeholders`, aren't included in the CSS output.
+If they are not used `@mixins` and `%placeholders` aren't included in the CSS output.
-2. Unlike `%placeholder`s you know exactly where the SCSS will place that selector in the CSS output, removing an potential specificity issues due to order of styles
+2. Unlike `%placeholder`s you know exactly where the SCSS will place that selector in the CSS output, removing an potential issues due to order of styles
-3.	`@mixins` allow for greater flexibility as they allow parameters to be passed, where you'd have to create a new class/placeholder
+3.	`@mixins` allow for greater flexibility as they allow parameters to be passed, where you'd otherwise have to create a new class/placeholder
+4. Mixins can be nested in media-queries, whereas placeholders cannot.
+This means that you either have to create breakpoint specific placeholders or you have to override styles (which can lead to all sorts of issues)

-To us the peace-of-mind and adaptability that `@mixins` afford outweigh the potential fkr CSS bloat that comes with it.
+To us the peace-of-mind and adaptability that `@mixins` afford outweigh the potential for CSS bloat that comes with it.

 ## Alphabetised styles
 This is just a team preference but, just so that we have an easy-to-follow order to our styles, we adopted ordering our styles alphabetically.
 It took some time to sink in, but now it's just second nature and speeds up looking through CSS for a specific declarations.
 Our selectors never seem to contain enough code for grouping our styles to be beneficial and it was harder to adhere to as everybody had their own way of doing it, which isn't an issue when alphabetising.